Summer Programs

 The Morse Summer Music Academy is a free music program for intermediate and advanced music students in the band, choir, and/or orchestra programs in New Haven public schools.
 Over the course of four weeks, students are taught and mentored by a team of music educators from the New Haven public schools and teaching artists from the Yale School of Music.
 This month-long program offers opportunities for growth in musicianship, technique, and personal achievement.
 New Haven public school students entering grades 4–12 are eligible to apply and audition.

-Pathways Summer Scholars Program
+Pathways to Science Summer Scholars Program

-The Pathways Summer Scholars program brings 100 high school students from New Haven, West Haven, and Orange public schools to study science for two weeks on Yale’s campus.
+The Pathways to Science Summer Scholars program brings 100 high school students from New Haven, West Haven, and Orange public schools to study science for two weeks on Yale’s campus.
 Summer Scholars provides an intensive, hands-on science curriculum that emphasizes discovery, critical thinking, and problem solving.
 Rising seniors have the opportunity to live on campus during the program and engage in a variety of college-prep enrichment activities.
 The curriculum is designed by Yale University faculty, graduate and professional students, as well as teachers from local public schools.
 Yale students serve a vital role as teaching assistants and mentors.

 Shafer Family Summer School Scholarships for Yale University Summer Session